PolloHacker/desafio_ros2_verlab_2025.1/README.md

 ### Rviz related
 - There's a warning saying that no map was received but, since the program was running normally both in Gazebo and rviz, i ignored it.
-- I tried loading a map from Gazebo fuel, but my computed refused to do so.
+- I tried loading a map from Gazebo fuel, but my computer refused to do so.

 ### Gazebo related
 - I tried to calculate the inertia values for all the links using very basic formulas so the phisics may be not perfect.